Frequently Asked Questions

 A: This question cannot easily be answered.
 When we first open for the Halloween season, the wait is typically much shorter.
 In fact, there might not be any wait at all.
 The beginning of October, Sundays, and Thursdays will see less crowds as well as earlier in the night and later in the night as crowds dissipate.
 As it gets closer to Halloween, specifically on a Friday or Saturday night, the wait is longer.
 It is best not to make additional plans for “after” your visit to Brighton Asylum as we cannot guarantee when you will be “finished” unless you purchase a fast pass.
 General admission tickets of any kind are subject to general admission wait, even with a timed arrival.

 Is there parking and do you charge for it?

 A: During Halloween season, We have on site parking, free of charge.
 On busy Friday and Saturday nights later in October, please allow extra time for parking.
-In addition to our on site parking, we also offer a large off site parking lot available at 199 Scoles Ave, Clifton NJ 07012 for your convenience, FREE OF CHARGE starting Sept 29th, 2023.
-Park there and ride the shuttle 4 min to Brighton Asylum.
+In addition to our on site parking, we also offer a large off site parking lot available at Clifton High School, 333 Colfax Ave, Clifton NJ 07013 for your convenience, FREE OF CHARGE starting Sept 29th, 2023.
+Park there and ride the shuttles 4 min to Brighton Asylum.
 Shuttles pick up and drop off every 10 minutes or so.
 At this time there is no charge for this convenient service.
-You can also type “The Learning Center” into your phone’s navigation system.

 The off site lot is ONLY open during our haunted house operational hours for the Halloween season starting Sept 29th (we ARE open Sept 23rd with on site parking only), and opens when the haunted houses open and closes after the last guest has been dropped off.
 During the off season (Dec-May), only our on-site lot is available, and street parking if needed).

 Where is the waiting area?

 A: The waiting area for all attractions is outdoors (main queue areas are weather protected.
 Overflow queue areas are not.
 Please be prepared for weather conditions).
 All the attractions themselves are INDOORS.
 WE ARE OPEN RAIN OR SHINE!
-Please keep an eye on the temperature before coming so you can dress accordingly.
+Please keep an eye on the temperature/weather so you can dress appropriately before coming!

 How long does it take to go through?

-A: Our Escape rooms are a 1 hour experience or a 5 minute experience depending on the room chosen.
-If you choose the 3 haunted house combo, we expect that you will experience heart-pounding action long enough to feel VERY satisfied, and worth the trip.
+A: We expect that you will experience heart-pounding action long enough to feel VERY satisfied, and worth the trip.
 Guests report that it routinely takes them between 40 minutes to 1 hour to complete all 3 haunted houses.
 Its hard to say exactly how long it takes to navigate all 3 haunted houses because this is not a timed ride.
 It’s a walk-through attraction where guests are free to experience the attractions at their own pace.
 This vastly affects the amount of time guests are inside the attractions.
 Guests who get scared easily and run through the attractions are inside for far less than those who really take in the environment and take their time.
 Those who purchase our premium “scared stiff” ticket will be with us even longer, experiencing multiple add ons including our horror museum, axe throwing, and an escape room.
 Needlessly to say, Brighton Asylum is a world class haunted attraction experience, and has received numerous recognition, including visits from The Today Show, Cake Boss, actor James Franco, as well as winning top haunt awards from Buzzfeed, The Huffington Post, Haunted Attraction Magazine, Haunted Attraction Association, and many more.